YKW-Modding/yo-docs/modding-resources/file-formats/t2b.md

 **Alignment:** 4 Byte Alignment<br/>
 **String Encoding(s):** cp932, UTF-8

-The *t2b format* is a structured binary configuration format used by 3DS Level-5 games for storing named entries containing typed values, configuring naerly all data within the games e.g. Items, Yo-kai, Quests, Maps etc.
+*t2b*'s are structured binary configuration files used by 3DS Level-5 games for storing named entries containing typed values, configuring naerly all data within the games e.g. Items, Yo-kai, Quests, Maps etc.
 It most likely stands for text 2 binary as it's the compiled version of a plaintext format which will be covered in a different page.
 After the 3DS era of Level-5's engine, t2b files began to be superseeded by `RDBN` files of which we aren't aware of any similar plaintext format.